 Incumbents do have advantages including trust and capital, yet sheer number of consumers responding to the appeal of convenience, flexibility and transparency of new digital-first competitors should be like an alarm going off.
 These neobanks are already reporting millions of customers who engage on their mobile platforms and analysts predict that momentum is just beginning to build.

-Global tech market advisory firm ABI Research specifically predicts the top 57 neo and challenger banks worldwide could amass several million more users in the next few years — potentially with an extraordinary jump from 155 million in 2020 to 590.6 million in 2026.
+Global tech market advisory firm ABI Research specifically predicts the top 57 digital banks worldwide could amass several million more users in the next few years — potentially with an extraordinary jump from 155 million in 2020 to 590.6 million in 2026.

 “Traditional banks are feeling the pressure from their customer base to deploy digital solutions for financial services, competing with other traditional banks as well as neo/challenger banks,” observes Sam Gazeley, Digital Security Analyst at ABI.